SUSAN TREGONING PHOTOGRAPHY

 Ka Rosario

-The Star of the Sea Church has had an interesting history.
+The Star of the Sea Church has had a fascinating history.
 Originally built on the shoreline of Kaimu Black Sand Beach, about 25 yards from the ocean, it was moved in 1990 to save it from advancing lava flow.
 Unfortunately, it ended up abandoned along the side of the road and sat on wooden blocks for six years until a permanent location could be found.
 During that time, the paintings suffered damage from weather and termites.

 It finally found its new home in 1996, but attempts to repair the church were too costly.
-It was finally placed on the National Register of Historic Places in 1997 to save it.
+In 1997, it was finally placed on the National Register of Historic Places to save it.
+Although this church is no longer active, it is open to the public from 9 to 4 daily.

 Star of the Sea Church is at 12-4815 Pahoa Kalapana Rd, Pahoa, also known as Highway 130.
 It is between mile markers 19 and 20.